vibur/vibur-object-pool/README.md

 The project [home page](http://www.vibur.org/vibur-object-pool/) contains details on its internal workings, usage examples, and more.

+This project is a main building block of [Vibur DBCP](https://github.com/vibur/vibur-dbcp) - a concurrent and dynamic JDBC connection pool.

 The project maven coordinates are:

 ```